 In August 2003, the Board of Trustees approved a plan to begin developing Northeast at Corinth and Northeast at New Albany into instructional centers.
 Northeast at Corinth was the first to open on a limited basis in August 2006.
 Phase I construction saw the completion of a comprehensive WIN Job Center with limited course offerings until July 2006.
 The college notified the Southern Association of Colleges and Schools that it was ready to fully develop the New Albany site into a comprehensive instructional site.
 In February 2007, SACS representatives visited the site and approved the center without recommendation.
 Phase II construction on Northeast at Corinth was completed in January 2009 and included additional classrooms, a science laboratory, and a library.
 The Corinth site was approved by SACS in August 2009.

-Northeast Mississippi Community College is a public, comprehensive community college that exists to meet the educational and career needs of individual students and the community within the district it serves - Alcorn, Prentiss, Tippah, Tishomingo and Union Counties - by awarding the Associate of Arts Degree, Associate of Applied Science Degree, and Certificates.
-Beyond this original scope, however, Northeast responds to the needs of all who seek a college education.
+Northeast Mississippi Community College is a public, comprehensive community college that exists to meet the diverse educational and career needs of individual students and the community within the district it serves - Alcorn, Prentiss, Tippah, Tishomingo and Union Counties - by awarding the Associate of Arts Degree, Associate of Applied Science Degree and Certificates.
+Beyond this original scope, Northeast responds to the needs of all who seek to further their education.

 To accomplish the intended role and scope of the college, the following institutional goals were established:

-- To provide degree and certificate programs, delivered through traditional and distance education courses, that prepare students for continued studies or immediate employment.
+- To provide accessible, high quality and cost-effective curricula that prepare students for continued studies or transfer to four-year institutions

 - To provide a program of student services that will facilitate the educational, career, personal, and social growth of students.